 - Volcanic eruption (yes, really)

 HO1 insurance policies usually only provide dwelling protection.
 Some insurance companies may allow you to add personal property coverage at an additional cost.
-Most mortgage providers don’t consider this type of policy to be adequate coverage, so if you’ve financed your home an HO1 policy is likely not an option.
+Most mortgage lenders don’t consider this type of policy to be adequate coverage, so if you’ve financed your home an HO1 policy is likely not an option.

-Broad form (HO2)
+Broad Form (HO2)

 A broad form homeowners insurance policy will cover all the dangers included in basic form coverage, plus: